-Coaching: Chamber ensembles have weekly coachings with a faculty mentor drawn from our outstanding conservatory faculty.
-Groups also have the opportunity to coach with visiting artists and distinguished guests.
+Coaching: Receive weekly coachings with faculty mentors drawn from our outstanding conservatory faculty.
+Ensembles also have the opportunity to coach with visiting artists and distinguished guests.

 Performance: Chamber music students perform frequently by presenting recitals and engaging in outreach performances.
 Ensembles also perform throughout the Boston area and often enter national and international competitions.

-New Music: Chamber ensembles are strongly encouraged to explore new music by participating in our Advanced Seminar in Contemporary Chamber Music and by working closely with student and faculty composers to premiere their works.
+New Music: Chamber ensembles are strongly encouraged to explore new music by working closely with student and faculty composers to premiere their works.

 Teaching Artist Program: Explore and strengthen the skills required to engage and communicate with audiences of all ages and backgrounds.
 Be challenged to think more deeply and broadly about music, its role in society, and how you as an artist can create social change.